Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 `module avail`.
 Also, `module spider` will also search those directories.

-### Load the LUMI software stack
+### Step 1: Load the LUMI software stack

-The second step is to ensure that the right version of the software stack is loaded.
+The next step is to ensure that the right version of the software stack is loaded.
 Assume that we want to install software in the `LUMI/22.08` stack, then one needs to execute